migge898/DASC_STOCKMARKET_AI/docs/source/index.rst

-.. dasai documentation master file, created by sphinx-quickstart on Mon Feb  6 18:01:57 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to dasai's documentation!
 =================================
-In our project **dasai** we're analyzing stockmarket data and try to predict the future price of a stock with the help of sentiment scores and news.
+In our project **dasai** we're analyzing stockmarket data and try to predict the future prices of a stock with the help of sentiment scores and news.

 .. note::